polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

     }
 ```

-The on-chain randomness accumulator is initialized only **after** the genesis
+The on-chain `RandomnessBuffer` is initialized **after** the genesis block.
-block is produced, and its value is set to the Blake2b hash of the genesis
+The first entry is set as the *Blake2b* hash of the genesis block, each of
-block.
-Each following entry of the randomness buffer is set to the Blake2b hash
-of the previous entry.
+the following entry is set as the *Blake2b* hash of the previous entry.

-Since block `#0` is generated locally by each node as part of the genesis
+Since block `#0` is generated by each node as part of the genesis process, the
-process, the first block that a validator explicitly produces for Epoch
+first block that an authority explicitly produces for epoch `#0` is block `#1`.
-`#0` is block `#1`.
-Therefore, block `#1` is required to contain the
-`NextEpochDescriptor` for the following epoch, Epoch `#1`.
+Therefore, block `#1` is required to contain the `NextEpochDescriptor` for the
+following epoch.

-`NextEpochDescriptor` for Epoch `#1`:
+`NextEpochDescriptor` for epoch `#1`:
-- `randomness`: randomness for the validation of next epoch slots computed
-  as post-genesis as specified above.
+- `randomness`: Third entry (index 2) of the randomness buffer.
-- `authorities`: the same sequence as specified in the genesis configuration.
+- `authorities`: The same sequence as specified in the genesis configuration.

 ### 6.5.
 Tickets Creation and Submission

-During epoch `N`, each validator enabled for to epoch `N+2` constructs a set
+During epoch `N`, each authority scheduled for epoch `N+2` constructs a set
 of tickets which may be eligible ([6.5.2](#652-tickets-threshold)) for on-chain
-submission via the relayers, which are the validators scheduled for epoch `N+1`.
+submission via the relayers, which are the authorities scheduled for epoch `N+1`.

 These tickets are constructed using the on-chain randomness snapshot taken
 **before** the execution of the first block of epoch `N` together with other
 parameters and aims to secure ownership of one or more slots of epoch `N+2`.

-Each validator is allowed to submit a maximum number of tickets, constrained by
+Each authority is allowed to submit a maximum number of tickets, constrained by
 `attempts_number` field of the `ProtocolConfiguration`.

-The ideal timing for the candidate validator to start constructing the tickets
+The ideal timing for the candidate authority to start constructing the tickets
 is subject to strategy.
 A recommended approach is to initiate tickets creation
 once the last block of epoch `N-1` is either probabilistically or, even better,
 deterministically finalized.
 This delay is suggested to prevent wasting
 resources creating tickets that will be unusable if a different chain branch is
 chosen as canonical.

-As said, relays collect tickets during epoch `N` and when epoch `N+1` begins
+As said, during epoch `N`, tickets relayers collect (offchain) tickets targeting
-the collected tickets are submitted on-chain.
-As the relayers are validators,
+epoch `N+2`.
+When epoch `N+1` starts, the collected tickets are submitted
+on-chain by relayers (which are the authorities scheduled for epoch `N+1`) as
-tickets are submitted on-chain as an "*inherent extrinsic*", a special type
+"*inherent extrinsic*"s, a special type of mandatory transaction inserted by the
-of mandatory transaction inserted at the beginning of the block's transactions
+block author at the beginning of the block's transactions sequence.
-sequence.

 #### 6.5.1.
 Ticket Identifier